Digital image correlation for crack measurement

-In the first images, the crack is considered to be at constant position ???? = 35 mm.
+In the first image, the crack is considered to be at a constant position ???? = 35 mm.
 In reality, this means that the crack has not yet appeared in the measurement mesh, which is projected over the entire thickness of the specimen.
 The crack progresses continuously to ???? = 50 mm because of the pre-crack.

 The correlation between the applied stress discontinuities and the crack jumps (“staircase” propagation) is indeed observed.